 Completed Needs Assessment to study feasibility of MORP purchasing a mobile press for use in our heritage orchards:

 MORP DNA results of 489 apple leaf samples collected by MORP and submitted to the USDA-ARS National Laboratory for Genetic Resource Preservation for identification, sorted by name.
+Click the arrows at the bottom of the document to scroll through all pages or click the link to see full document.
 MORP DNA Results_name

 MORP DNA results of 489 apple leaf samples sorted by tree ID number.
+Click the arrows at the bottom of the document to scroll through all pages or click the link to see full document.
 MORP DNA results_treeID

 Testing made possible by a 2015 Colorado USDA Specialty Crop Block Grant award to MORP